Democracy and the Constitution

 Students will work collaboratively to research and analyze legal issues, conduct fact-finding interviews with experts, and engage in advocacy projects to promote the clinic's work to government officials, journalists, and of course, the public.

 This new clinic is brought to you by Professors John Feerick and John Rogan, who co-taught the Presidential Succession Clinic in 2016-2017.
+The policy reports developed by the clinic are available here.

 Under the direction of former Dean John Feerick, Fordham has been in the forefront of improving the nation's procedures for handling constitutional issues, including presidential disabilities and vacancies.